Generic Name: bupivacaine hydrochloride

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Long-term studies in animals of most local anesthetics including bupivacaine to evaluate the carcinogenic potential have not been conducted.
-Mutagenic potential or the effect on fertility have not been determined.
-There is no evidence from human data that Sensorcaine-MPF Spinal Injection may be carcinogenic or mutagenic or that it impairs fertility.
+Long-term studies in animals to evaluate the carcinogenic potential of bupivacaine hydrochloride have not been conducted.
+The mutagenic potential and the effect on fertility of bupivacaine hydrochloride have not been determined.

 Pregnancy Category C